uglybugger/MvcNavigationHelpers/README.md

 * pulls route values directly out of your expression;
 * is friendly to even the most primitive refactoring tools (Here's lookin' at you, Visual Studio...)

+# How do I get it?

+    Install-Package MvcNavigationHelpers

+Job done.

+I'd probably add a convention test or two to make sure that nobody's calling any of the silly magic-string overloads any more, especially if you have new people playing in your sandpit on occasion - they'll probably think they're doing a good thing by using explicit string for controller and action names. **You can automate this.
+It has value and it's cheap to do, so you *should* automate this.**

 # FAQ

 ## Haven't you heard of MvcContrib?
 Nope.
 Never heard of it.
 I came down in the last shower, me.